Tour Bus Information

 San Francisco has a network of tour bus-only loading and parking zones near major tourist attractions, which you can find on the citywide tour bus loading and parking map.
 For detailed information on tour bus loading and parking around Fisherman's Wharf, visit the Fisherman's Wharf Community Benefit District website.

-Passenger Carriers in California that operate in more than one county are regulated by the California Public Utilities Commission (CPUC).
+- California Public Utilties Commission (CPUC): Passenger Carriers in California that operate in more than one city are regulated by the California Public Utilities Commission (CPUC).
 To determine what type of permits and regulations apply to your company, read the CPUC's Basic Information for Passenger Carriers and Applicants document or visit the CPUC Transportation Licensing website.

 The California Highway Patrol (CHP) conducts inspections of CPUC-licensed Passenger Carriers at least once every 13 months and, together with the CPUC, enforces all relevant maintenance and operations regulations.
 More information is available at the CHP Commercial Vehicle Section website.